oswaldobapvicjr/performetrics/README.md

 * **Double-precision (default)**: implements a more robust conversion logic that avoids truncation from finer to coarser granularities.
 For example, converting 999 milliseconds to seconds results in 0.999

-  A precision of 5 decimal places is set by default.
+  A initial precision of 9 decimal places is set by default.
 This property can be changed calling `Performetrics.setScale(int)`.

 ---